 Paragraph 8.
 Disputed Calculations

-(a) If the Pledging Party shall dispute the amount of Performance Assurance requested by the Secured Party and such dispute relates to the amount of the Net Exposure claimed by the Secured Party, then the Pledging Party shall (i) notify the Secured Party of the existence and nature of the dispute not later than the Notification Time on the first Business Day following the date that the demand for Performance Assurance is made by the Secured Party pursuant to Paragraph 4, and (ii) provide Performance Assurance to or for the benefit of the Secured Party in an amount equal to the Pledging Party's own estimate, made in good faith and in a commercially reasonable manner, of its Collateral Requirement in accordance with Paragraph 4.
+(a) If the Pledging Party shall dispute the amount of Performance Assurance requested by the Secured Party and such dispute relates to the amount of the Net Exposure claimed by the Secured Party, then the Pledging Party shall (i) notify the Secured Party of the existence and nature of the dispute not later than the Notification Time for Disputes for the demand of Performance Assurance that is made by the Secured Party pursuant to Paragraph 4, and (ii) provide Performance Assurance to or for the benefit of the Secured Party in an amount equal to the Pledging Party's own estimate, made in good faith and in a commercially reasonable manner, of it’s the Pledging Party’s Collateral Requirement in accordance with Paragraph 4.
 In all such cases, the parties thereafter shall promptly consult with each other in order to reconcile the two conflicting amounts.
-If the parties have not been able to resolve their dispute on or before the first Business Day following the date that the demand is made by the Secured Party, then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
-Performance Assurance shall thereupon be provided, returned, or reduced, if necessary, on the next Business Day in accordance with the results of such recalculation.
+If the parties have not been able to resolve their dispute on or before the first Local Business Day following the date that the demand is made by the Secured Party, then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
+Performance Assurance shall thereupon be provided, returned, or reduced, if necessary, on the next Local Business Day in accordance with the results of such recalculation.

+“in reasonable detail” needs to be defined.

-(b) If the Secured Party shall dispute the amount of Performance Assurance to be reduced by the Secured Party and such dispute relates to the amount of the Net Exposure claimed by the Secured Party, then the Secured Party shall (i) notify the Pledging Party of the existence and nature of the dispute not later than the Notification Time on the first Business Day following the date that the demand to reduce Performance Assurance is made by the Pledging Party pursuant to Paragraph 5(a), and (ii) effect the reduction of Performance Assurance to or for the benefit of the Pledging Party in an amount equal to the Secured Party's own estimate, made in good faith and in a commercially reasonable manner, of the Pledging Party’s Collateral Requirement in accordance with Section 5(a).
+(b) If the Secured Party shall dispute the amount of Performance Assurance to be reduced by the Secured Party and such dispute relates to the amount of the Net Exposure claimed by the Secured Party, then the Secured Party shall (i) notify the Pledging Party of the existence and nature of the dispute not later than the Notification Time for Disputes for the demand to reduce Performance Assurance is made by the Pledging Party pursuant to Paragraph 5(a), and (ii) effect the reduction of Performance Assurance to or for the benefit of the Pledging Party in an amount equal to the Secured Party's own estimate, made in good faith and in a commercially reasonable manner, of the Pledging Party’s Collateral Requirement in accordance with Section 5(a).
 In all such cases, the parties thereafter shall promptly consult with each other in order to reconcile the two conflicting amounts.
-If the parties have not been able to resolve their dispute on or before the first Business Day following the date that the demand is made by the Pledging Party, then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
-Performance Assurance shall thereupon be provided, returned, or reduced, if necessary, on the next Business Day in accordance with the results of such recalculation.
+If the parties have not been able to resolve their dispute on or before the first Local Business Day following the date that the demand is made by the Pledging Party, then the Secured Party shall recalculate its Net Exposure by requesting quotations from two (2) Reference Market-Makers (taking the arithmetic average of those obtained to obtain the average Current Mark-to-Market Value) for the purpose of recalculating the Current Mark-to-Market Value of each Transaction in respect of which the parties disagree as to the Current Mark-to-Market Value thereof, and the Secured Party shall inform the Pledging Party of the results of such recalculation (in reasonable detail).
+Performance Assurance shall thereupon be provided, returned, or reduced, if necessary, on the next Local Business Day in accordance with the results of such recalculation.